Seferp/Project_Image/README.md

     - performance considerations (assume there can be a lot of images and the API is frequently accessed)

-As instructed, I created the necessary user accounts in the admin panel
+As instructed, I created the necessary user accounts in the admin panel.

 # Basic user
 Basic user can add image by POST method.